As associated costs decrease and consumer demand increases, the Internet of Things will continue to expand into new markets.

 While Internet of Things products are complex and multi-layered, two essential pieces — user experience and technology — determine their ultimate success: User Experience.
 There are a growing number of ways to interact with a device, including via mobile or Web app, ambient interactions, and transparent interactions.
 In the case of learning devices, interactions are initiated by products at appropriate times.
 Our interaction designers are concerned with the user experience (UX) of the product — the unique combination of macro- and micro-interactions that add up to the whole.
 They work with our human factors experts to ensure use of best practices and to lend rigor to research findings.
 Read more about how we set out to design a holistic experience that creates an emotional connection with the user at Digital-Physical Design.

-Though user experience and technology are king, connected devices are truly integrated products that require experienced project teams working nimbly across all disciplines.
+Though user experience and technology are king, IoT products are truly integrated devices that require experienced project teams working nimbly across all disciplines.
 Working from the inside out, or from cloud to user, the first layer is Electrical Engineering (EE).
 The EE guts contain the hardware and firmware that allow the device to connect to the cloud and talk to the Internet and other devices.
 Bresslergroup’s electrical engineers have deep embedded-development experience — this helps us avoid pitfalls.
 The decisions an engineer makes today about an IoT product’s guts can have ramifications years from now.

 Mechanical Engineering (ME): The layer surrounding EE denotes the device’s physical makeup.
 Our Engineering Optimization & Analysis section lays out our ME expertise.
 Industrial design (ID): Industrial design wraps all of the above into a package that’s physically appealing, ergonomic, and reflective of brand values.
 Read more about industrial design in Digital-Physical Design and Product Brand Language.
 Interaction Design (IxD): Interaction designers look at the entire ecosystem of interaction between a device and its user, from unboxing through end of use.
 They design the user interface (UI), which can be a screen, physical buttons, a combination of both, or something else entirely.